devareus/Eclectic-Token-Sniper/README.md

 The list of watched tokens is stored in a file named *watched-tokens.json* (you can find a template in the release files).
 Multiple entries are supported, with each one having the following attributes:

   - Address: The contract address of the token to watch and snipe
   - ParametersSet: The set of parameters for this rule.
-See the [Parameters Section](#parameters-sets) section above
+See the [Parameters Sets](#parameters-sets) section above
   - StartCheckingAt (optional): Only start checking this token after this date and time
   - RemoveAfter (optional): Stop checking and remove this token from the list automatically after the indicated date and time
   - Source (internal use, ignore): Used internally when a token has been added by the Telegram Sniper to keep track of the rule that added it